History of human settlement in the Ural Mountains

 The Ural Mountains extend from the Arctic Ocean in the north to the Ural River and northwestern Kazakhstan in the south over a distance of 1500 mi, the boundary between Europe and Asia.
 Human occupation begins in the Paleolithic and continues to this day.

-Earliest presence is documented for the Homo neanderthalensis.
+The earliest presence is documented for the Homo neanderthalensis.
 Although no Neanderthal fossils were ever discovered, stone tools found at Byzovaya, that date to 33,000 years ago are attributed to the Mousterian culture.

 Indigenous people, that migrated in the prehistoric era spoke languages of the Uralic and Turkic language families, such as the Komi, Udmurts, Khants, Mansi; Samoyeds – Nenets; Tyurks – Bashkirs and Volga Tatars.
 The name "Uralic" derives from the fact that areas where these languages are spoken spread on both sides of the Ural Mountains.
 Also, the original homeland (Urheimat) is commonly hypothesized to lie in the vicinity of the Urals.
 Proto-Uralic is the reconstructed language ancestral to the Uralic language family.
 The language was originally spoken in a small area about 7,000 to 2,000 years BCE (estimates vary), and expanded to differentiated proto-languages.
 The exact location of the area or Urheimat is not known and various strongly differing proposals have been advocated, but the vicinity of the Ural Mountains is usually assumed.

 Indo-European settlers of the Southern Ural region arrive during the Bronze Age and the middle of the first millennium BCE.
 Colonization by the Russian Empire including Ukrainians, Germans and other peoples begins during the 16th century.

 Prehistory

 Earliest finds are Mousterian stone tools from 33,000 years ago.
-Upper Paleolithic rock paintings and drawings of the Kapova Cave, Burzyansky District of Bashkortostan in the southern Ural mountains are 16,000 years old.
+Upper Paleolithic rock paintings and drawings of the Kapova Cave, Burzyansky District of Bashkortostan in the southern Ural Mountains are 16,000 years old.
 Artwork comparison suggests a commonality of cultural processes from the Atlantic to the Ural in the Paleolithic era.
 Identified are more than 50 drawings by S. Lyahnitskogo of the Russian Geological Institute and the Russian Geographical Society.
 Drawings are executed with ochre, natural pigments mixed with animal fat, depicting mammoths, horses and other animals, complex characters and anthropomorphic figures.